Filtered vs. Unfiltered Honey: What’s The Difference?

 Filtered honey goes through a filtering process that removes honeycomb, pollen, and other bits in the honey to reveal a clear and clean product.
 Meanwhile, unfiltered honey still retains most of those extra parts.
 While unfiltered honey is almost always raw, filtered honey can be either raw or processed.

 Our Manukora Dose Spoon can help you enjoy the perfect amount of this nutritious sweetener.
-For those seeking an even more potent option, our Manuka Honey MGO1000 provides an extraordinary level of bioactives.
+For those seeking an even more potent option, our MGO 1000+ Mānuka honey provides an extraordinary level of bioactive nutrients.

-To support various health needs, our Immune Support collection includes a range of Manuka honey products tailored for wellness enhancement.
-Dive deeper into the Manuka honey world with our June Sweet Talks with Manukora and discover the unique Manuka Honey Taste and how the NZ Landscape influences Manuka Honey.
+To support various health needs, our Immune Support collection includes a range of Mānuka honey products tailored for wellness enhancement.
+Dive deeper into the Mānuka honey world with our blog posts and discover the unique Mānuka Honey Taste and how the New Zealand landscape influences Mānuka honey.

-FAQs About Filtered vs Unfiltered Honey
+FAQs About Filtered vs. Unfiltered Honey

 What's the difference between filtered and unfiltered honey?